rust-lang/rust/src/doc/rustc/src/platform-support/armv7a-vex-v5.md

 ## Testing

-Binaries built for this target can be run in an emulator (such as [vex-v5-qemu](https://github.com/vexide/vex-v5-qemu)), or uploaded to a device over a USB or bluetooth connection.
+Binaries built for this target can be run in an emulator (such as [vex-v5-qemu](https://github.com/vexide/vex-v5-qemu)), or uploaded to a physical device over a serial (USB) connection.

 The default Rust test runner is not supported.